marvelbark2/ryo-js/readme.md

         - runner: Function async accepts stop method as argument (stop: called to stop caching) returns a value
         - invalidate(Optional): Field, duration per second to cache value, it's a global value.
         - shouldUpdate(Optional): Function accepts two values (Old, new) to re-render component on runtime when data changed after the cache invalidated
+        - You can also use file as datasource by specifying the file path in data field also specify parsing way
     * Server Component (TODO): export server method without returning anything
         - Here you can use async functional Component and use nodejs api and use JSX synthax but no client side will be run (Hooks, document ... will be ignored)
     * Parent Component: For each component type described before, you can wrap them with a component independent state, you can either add `entry.jsx` as global wrapper or you can add it to the component itself by exporting the component naming it `Parent` (Check the ex `Static async/fresh component` down below).
 If both used, the parent component declared in the component itself will be used.
 (If you're using refreshed Static async/fresh component, you should provide the id passed as parent component props in jsx/html element that will be used to revalidate the component after data updated)